 Wallingford Public Access Association, Inc. (WPAA), as designated by the State of Connecticut utility regulators, is the Community Access Provider (CAP) for the town of Wallingford.
 WPAA is a (501-3(c)) nonprofit organization incorporated in Connecticut as a Public Charity.
 Our primary business is support for the creation and sharing of video content as hyper-local television.
 Hyper-local refers to Wallingford CT.
 We refer to our initiatives in Wallingford with hashtags including but not limited to #YourTownYourStationYourVoice #wpaatv #MoreThanTV #BeTheMedia #AnyoneCanBeFreeman #TeamHercules WPAA is known as WPAA-TV and Community Media Center.
 The primary mission is Public Access TV.
 Support of citizen media involves outreach, training & media distribution.
 Unlike other Public Access TV stations, WPAA is responsible for the distribution of Government and Educational Access Television not provided by other town access TV stations.
 As a result, viewers of WPAA will see news updates from Connecticut’s members of Congress, United Nations Stories, and content produced by federal or state governments.

-WPAA-TV is funded in large part by subscriber fees.
+WPAA-TV is funded, in large part, by subscriber fees.
 These fees are part of your cable TV bill.
 Cable & video providers currently serving Wallingford are Comcast and Frontier.
-Other income sources, including donations, underwrite services that are not TV.
+Other income sources underwrite services that are not TV.
 We call this More.Than.TV.
 This includes Video Streaming; festival submissions, theater and film initiatives, social media, and partner projects.
 Annually, volunteers provide in-kind services approximating annual Cable fees: $90,000.
 The documents that provide transparency on our funding and operations can be found here.

 Here is the legalese: